 Why Save for Emergencies?

-See why it’s so important to make an emergency savings account part of your budgeting and financial health.
+Make an emergency savings account part of your financial plan.

 When faced with a financial crisis, having savings set aside can keep you from going into high-interest debt.
 If you’re already managing debt, creating an emergency savings account is still important as it can help prevent you from going further into debt.

-Remember that your emergency savings is for emergencies only, which means unexpected events you can’t control.
-Most true emergencies will fall under one of the following categories:
+Remember this account is for emergencies only, which means unexpected events you can’t control.
+Most true emergencies will fall under one of these categories:

 - Automotive